 Speaking of desserts, another award-winning pastry chef owns Doni & Dodits, a delightful donut shop in the coastal town of Corozal.
 If you don’t have a chance to make it all the way north for their scrumptious, fluffy glazed donuts, they are available to ship countrywide!
 Coffee isn’t your thing?
 Don’t worry, there are also cafés, like Natural Balance in Orange Walk, that offer tapioca milk teas for those boba-loving patrons.

-Northern Belize is arguably the culinary capital of Belize, which is evident when it comes to the dishes displayed by the restaurants in these towns.
+In this guide, I’ll argue Northern Belize’s potential to be the culinary capital of Belize as a local; it is evident when it comes to the dishes displayed by the restaurants in these towns.
 Long-standing establishments such as Nahil Mayab or Maracas Bar & Grill in Orange Walk are the go-to lunch options for out-of-town Belizeans, and for good reason.
 However, don’t knock the mom-and-pop restaurants that are Orange Walkeños’ first choice for an everyday meal.

 For instance, early morning risers are first in line to – you guessed it – get their tacos fix before heading to work.
 Commuters line up at the nearest taco stall – for there is no shortage of them – before boarding the bus or driving to work.
 With three tacos for one Belize dollar, it’s an inexpensive yet tasty breakfast to grab on the go.

-Other smaller food joints that can be found along the main Northern highway passing through Corozal and Orange Walk are most definitely worth a pit stop.
-With local dishes such as escabeche, salbutes, and the one-and-only rice & beans, there’s hardly a chance for you to not have a good meal in Northern Belize.
+Other smaller food joints that can be found along the main Northern highway passing through Corozal and Orange Walk; these are all most definitely worth a pit stop.
+With local dishes such as escabeche, salbutes, and the one-and-only rice & beans, there’s hardly a chance for you not to have a good meal in Northern Belize.